Geerodge/georgemc.co.uk/src/pages/index.md

 ---
-title: "Digital Marketing Consultant"
+title: "Digital Marketing to Grow Your Business"
-subtitle: "I Simplify Marketing to Help You Grow Your Online Business With Clarity and Confidence"
+subtitle: "I Simplify Marketing to Help You Grow Your Business With Clarity and Confidence"
 description: "I will help you understand who and where your customers are, how to connect with them and what you should focus on to grow your business online."
 services:
   heading: "Grow Your Business Online With Ease"